London | United Kingdom

 “This wedding, like all weddings, will be a moment of fun and joy that will reflect the characters and values of the Bride and Groom.”

 Making up the 2 640 members of public will represent every corner of the United Kingdom.
 These individuals will be nominated by nine regional Lord Lieutenant offices.
 His Royal Highness Prince Harry has asked that the selection represent a wide variety of backgrounds.

 Adding to the list of ‘non-official guests’, 610 Windsor Castle community members will also be attending the wedding.
-These includes residents from Windsor Castle as well as members of the St George’s Chapel community.
-In addition 530 members of staff from the Royal Households and the Crown Estate will also be in attendance.
+These include residents from Windsor Castle as well as members of the St George’s Chapel community.
+In addition, 530 members of staff from the Royal Households and the Crown Estate will also be in attendance.

-The Royal School as well as St George’s School will see 100 of their pupils invited to attend.
-Lastly 200 people from a various organisations and charities will be invited.
+The Royal School, as well as St George’s School, will see 100 of their pupils invited to attend.
+Lastly, 200 people from various organisations and charities will be invited.
 These charities will include those of whom His Royal Highness Prince Harry serves as Patron.

 In a statement, the British government has confirmed that the wedding will not be planned as a bank holiday.
 The date will coincide with the same day as the FA Cup Final.
 Normally His Royal Highness Prince William attends the event in his role as President of the Football Association.
 The wedding ceremony will occur at 12:00 PM BST and will break with royal tradition as the wedding will take place over a weekend on not during a weekday.